-Now that we’re nearing the end of the pandemic, the question is … DO YOU EVEN OPEN YOUR OFFICE, AT ALL, EVER?
+Now that we’re at the end of the pandemic, the question is … DO YOU EVEN OPEN YOUR OFFICE, AT ALL, EVER?

 My sense from many of the entrepreneurs I speak with (and keeping in mind my perspective is quite anecdotal), is that many are considering downsizing their real estate footprint considerably, and some are even contemplating closing their office down completely to move their entire staff to a 100% virtual environment.